vishnumaiea/ISL1208-RTC-Library/README.md

 ### Constants

 All the constants are defined inside the main header file.
-It includes the RTC's I2C address and the internal register addresses.
+It includes the RTC's I2C slave address and the internal register addresses.
 ```sh
 #define ISL1208_ADDRESS 0x6F  //I2C slave addess of RTC IC